d1av/d1av/README.md

   <br />

-I'm motivated

-Creative

-and open to learning new things!
-(Contact me with interesting things)
+### I'm motivated, creative and open to learning new things!

-Check out my creations and projects on my github or portfolio.
+### Check out my creations and projects on my github or portfolio.

   ### [English Portfolio][weben]  and   [Portuguese portfolio][webpt]